About Julianna Paradisi, RN, OCN

 It contained a greeting card.
 Not the generic kind hospitals provide managers in bulk for staff recognition.
 Not the “You’ve Been Caught Doing Something Fabulous!” quarter page–sized certificates available in the staff lounge for coworkers to fill out in recognition of their peers.
 This was a genuine, bona fide greeting card, the kind you have to go to a store and select from a rack and purchase.
 Inside, he’d addressed it to me again, with a personal note in handwriting, shattering the long-held belief that physicians cannot write legibly in cursive.

 Being thanked by a physician for an act of nursing I had provided for his patient isn’t what caught me off guard.
 During my years of practice, many physicians have verbally expressed appreciation for my nursing skills.
-A half-dozen have even apologized for disagreeing with an assessment of mine (only to […]
+A half-dozen have even apologized for disagreeing with an assessment of mine (only to find out […]

 Three Nurses and a Doctor Go Sailing – Some Notes on Communication Style